Kentucky Wildcats men's basketball: Undefeated but no tournament (1954)

-The team returned with a vengeance the next year, posting a perfect 25–0 record (Rupp's only undefeated season), for which it was awarded the 1954 Helms National Championship.
+The team posted a perfect 25–0 record in the next year (Rupp's only undefeated season), for which it was awarded the 1954 Helms National Championship.
 In addition, Kentucky also finished ranked No. 1 in the final Associated Press poll.
 On the team were three players who had graduated at the conclusion of the previous academic year.
 When, at the last minute, the NCAA ruled these players ineligible from post-season play, Rupp decided to skip the 1954 NCAA Tournament in protest.

 Rupp's fourth championship (1958)

-Early into the season it was obvious that the "Fiddlin' Five" were not like Rupp's teams earlier in the decade.
-They played around and made mistakes, which Rupp described as fiddling.
-In fact the Fiddlin' Five still has the most losses out of any Kentucky's championships, with six, three of those were in four games.
-Unlike the Fab Five or the 1951 teams, the Fiddling Five would yoyo in the rankings with their lowest a No. 13 coming after 56–57 loss to unranked Loyola Chicago.
-Kentucky would catch fire through the tournament though and would win their fourth title over No. 18 Seattle in the confines of Louisville's Freedom Hall.
+The "Fiddlin' Five" team earned their name though playing around and mistakes, which Rupp described as fiddling.
+The Fiddlin' Five still has the most losses out of any Kentucky's championships, with six, three of those were in four games.
+Unlike the Fab Five or the 1951 teams, the Fiddling Five would yoyo in the rankings with their lowest a No. 13 coming after 57–56 loss to unranked Loyola Chicago.
+Kentucky improved through the tournament though, and won their fourth title over No. 18 Seattle in the confines of Louisville's Freedom Hall.